Sunday morning, after the snow melted and before the rain started, I saw a mink run down the hill (fast) and disappear into the creek.

 Which got me to thinking about critters that live in our woods and water.
 Black bears, which everyone but me has seen, foxes, wild turkeys, deer, beavers, porcupines...
 And the smaller creatures who burrow in nature's nooks and crannies, such as the hole in that tree root.

-Small caves and cracks in the slabs of granite make a good den.
+Small caves and cracks in the slabs of bluestone make a good den.

 There is even life in the crevices of the stone wall.
 Spiders, insects, snakes...